-All applicants will be provided with HUD Form 92006, Supplement to the Application for Federally Assisted Housing.
+All Section 811 PRA applicants will be provided with HUD Form 92006, Supplement to the Application for Federally Assisted Housing.
 This form gives applicant households the option of including contact information for a family member, friend or social service agency worker who can assist with services and special needs, or in resolving tenant issues.
 Although the applicant is not required to provide another contact, the applicant must sign and return the form along with the completed application.

-The pre-application form includes a section for the applicant household to report race and ethnicity.
+All HUD 811 PRA applicants will also be provided with HUD Form 27061-H, Race and Ethnic Data Reporting Form.
+Management requests this form be returned with the completed application.
 This demographic information is not used to determine applicant eligibility.
 The information is gathered to report to HUD the demographic makeup of applicant traffic, to comply with HUD's Affirmative Fair Housing Marketing Plan requirements.

 Staff or staff-provided assistance will be available upon request.
 This may take the form of answering questions about the pre-application; helping applicants who might have literacy, vision, or limited English proficiency challenges via oral or written translation; or large print; and, in general, make it possible for interested parties to apply for assisted housing.
-Applicants may bring an individual with them, to help with the application, if desired.
+Applicants may bring an individual with them, to help with the pre-application, if desired.